The Kentish Alps in a greenhouse

 Features of the ‘Alpine House’

-• Two full-length roof vents and two full-length side vents that you can operate
+- This greenhouse is designed with two full-length roof vents and two full-length side vents that you can operate with ease.
+These provide additional ventilation.

 Griffin Glasshouses’ Paul Smith comments “It has been a fascinating challenge to try and replicate a high altitude location using just positioning, ventilation and shading.
 This is a very traditional looking glasshouse but we constructed it using the very latest materials so that it is virtually maintenance free.”